shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 we can make and receiver calls across multiple devices.

 This also mitigates the ever-growing threat of SIM swap attacks.
-Both physical attacks, as the SIM card associated with your number is no longer required to be always in your phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.
+Both physical attacks, as the SIM card associated with your number, is no longer required to be always in your phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.

-While it's quite cheap to buy a new number when you move to a new location, unlike earlier times, in the post-modern era with increasingly higher number of online services treating your phone number as your digital identity and 2FA device, its no longer a simple task.
+While it's still quite cheap to buy a new number when you move to a new location, and port all your service to the new number.
+In the post-modern era however with an increasingly higher number of online services treating your phone number as your digital identity and 2FA, it's no longer a simple task.

 ## Asterisk PBX Server